Nonprofit Audits: A Complete Guide to Financial Auditing

 You’ll need to do some preparation before your nonprofit audit can take place.
 Usually, auditors will send a PCB (Pull by Client) list that tells your organization what information the auditor will be requesting.

 As you finish up the fiscal year, your organization should be sure that all of your bookkeeping and accounting activities are accomplished before you close up the books.
-Make sure that your organization has:
+Make sure that your organization does the following:

 As you’re going through this year-end financial data, keep in mind that if you find discrepancies, your auditor will also likely find the same ones.
 Do some work ahead of time to figure out what might be off.
 Assemble supporting documents for balance sheets, as well as clear and accurate records for payments, etc., which help prove that you’re adhering to organizational policy.